audioxide/data/data/posts/20190110-reviews-the-rolling-stones-let-it-bleed.md

   key to its success is the wide influences that give each track a flavour of its own.
 week: 174
+blurb: Blues, psychedelia, jazz, and gospel are all deeply ingrained in the music.
+This is a rock record, but every track has a flavour of its own.
 ---
 author: André
 review: >-